-At our school we teach Computing to all pupils, whatever their ability and individual needs.
+At our school we teach Computing to all children, whatever their ability and individual needs.
 We strive hard to meet the needs of those pupils with special education needs, those with disabilities, those with special gifts and talents and those learning English as an additional language.
 We take all reasonable steps to achieve this.
-For further details, see separate polices eg Special Education Needs, Able and Motivated (AIM).
+For further details see separate polices: Special Education Needs, Gifted and Talented, English as an additional language.

-Often children with Special Education Needs and disabilities derive considerable benefit from access to Computing.
-It can have a great impact on the levels of motivation and confidence in these pupils.
+Often children with Special Education Needs derive considerable benefit from access to Computing.
+It can have a great impact on the levels of motivation and confidence in these children.
 At Holymead Primary School, we provide a wide range of software to meet the individual needs of the children.
-There are iPads that can be used in class and also around the school and these enable pupils to extend the use of Computing out of the Computing suite.
+There are i-Pads that can be used in class and also around the school and these enable children to extend the use of Computing out of the Computing suite.